fioprotocol/fio.start/README.md

 # 6. Useful Information
   - Create own FIO key pair.
-  You can create a FIO key pair using the cleos command:
+  You can create a FIO key pair using the clio command:
-  `./cleos.sh create key`
+  `./clio.sh create key`
    or using [monitor](http://monitor.testnet.fioprotocol.io/#createKey)

    **Store your keypair information, including generated actor name.**